Castle of the Moors: History

-The castle was constructed during the 8th and 9th centuries, during the period of Muslim Iberia, as the central place in a territory that was primarily agricultural, and which was necessary to protect its population.
+The castle was constructed during the 8th and 9th centuries, during the period of Muslim Iberia, as the central place in territory that was primarily agricultural, and necessary to protect its population.

 In 1031, after the loss of Córdoba to the Almoravid dynasty, the king of Badajoz opted to transfer to Alfonso VI of León and Castile a few territories on the Iberian peninsula (among them Sintra) in order to gain an alliance with the Christian king.
 This transfer did not result in any security, and the castle was lost to the invading Almoravid.

-After the conquest of Lisbon (1147) by forces loyal to Afonso Henriques, the castle surrendered voluntarily to Christian forces.
+After the conquest of Lisbon in (1147) by forces loyal to Afonso Henriques, the castle surrendered voluntarily to Christian forces.
 Afonso Henriques entrusted the castle's security to 30 inhabitants, granting them privileges in the foral ('charter') signed by the monarch in 1154.
 The charter suggested that settlers should occupy and inhabit the castle, as a mechanism for guaranteeing the region's security and development.